Istanbul nightclub attack: ISIS claims responsibility

 Footage of the attacker shooting a security guard and police officer at the entrance of the nightclub has emerged, lending credence to Turkish authorities' claim that he carried out the attack alone.

-Around 1:15 a.m.
-Sunday, the gunman shot a police officer who was guarding the front gate at the nightclub, killing him, Istanbul Governor Vasip Sahin said.

-"He entered the club and attacked innocent people who were there to celebrate the new year.
-It was a cruel, coldblooded act," the governor said.

-Istanbul victims
+Istanbul attack victims

 - Turkey - 11